robotiko/android-ibeacon-Jaalee-source-code/README.md

 - Detects any standard iBeacon

 ## Notices ##
 This project is  for developers to make a reference, but not for commercial purposes.
 If you have any questions when you use the codes , or you need  the source codes which can be used for commercial purposes, please contact us directly.
+[More examples](https://github.com/AlvinBert/android-ibeacon-source-code-Jaalee-master)

 ## Supports ##
 Author：Alvin.Bert